AlgTUDelft/ExpensiveOptimBenchmark/doc/source/problems.rst

         :hide-code:

         plot_hist("hpo_rs.csv.xz", 'iter_fitness')

+:constraints: Time it limited to 8s (on our machine), violations result in an objective value of :math:`0.0`.

 :description: Machine Learning approaches often have a large amount of hyperparameters of varying types.
 This benchmark makes use of scikit-learn to build an XGBoost classifier with per-feature preprocessing.
 Evaluation of a solution is performed by k-fold cross validation, with the goal to maximize accuracy.